 Bid Out Your Auto & Home Insurance

 Most insurance companies will increase their home and auto insurance rates each year.
 Bid out your insurance every year or two and you are likely to get a lower rate.

 Find Low-Cost Life Insurance

 Life insurance is important to protect your loved ones.
-Bestow has some great low-cost options.
-Read my Bestow life insurance review here.
+Shop for low-cost options.

 Limit Dining Out